hirzi/Workshop/README.md

 How many BAM files (i.e. samples) are there? (hint: ls \*bam | wc -l).
 In total we have 95 samples (13 populatiosn with 5 individuals each and 2 populations with 15 individuals each).

-## Now, let's check directory permissions.
+Now, let's check directory permissions.
 Do we have permission to write to the /data/Workshop/Data/ directory?
 You can check this with the command "ls -l".
-# If not, let's change permissions so that you can write to this directory.
-chmod 777 /data/Workshop/Data
+If not, let's change permissions so that you can write to this directory. chmod 777 /data/Workshop/Data

+# Step 7.
+Index files
-# Step 7: We now have the data stored in a named volume.
+We now have the data stored in a named volume.
 Even when we close the Docker container, the volume is maintained.
 We can always re-access the volume by mounting it it when running a new container.
 Before we perform any analysis with BAM and fasta files (or really any large sequencing file), we need to index them so that programs can parse through them efficiently.
 To do this, let's open another terminal tab, in which we will run Samtools.
 Note the named volume that we mount to.

 	docker run --name samtools --mount source=myvol,target=/data -w /data/ -it --rm biocontainers/samtools:v1.9-4-deb_cv1

 Index the fasta file (i.e. the reference sequence):

 	samtools faidx assembly_homozygous.fa

 Index all the BAM files (here we'll do this in a for loop):